-After the approval by the IRG, the IRG technical editor will prepare the proposal to be forwarded to WG2.
+After the approval by the IRG, the IRG technical editorchief editor with the help of the ISO/IEC 10646 roject editor will prepare the proposal to be forwarded to WG2.
 The preparation includes the following:

 - a.
 Sort the final stable M-set ideographs by the sorting algorithm described in Annex A. - b.
 Assign provisional UCS code positions to the sorted M-set ideographs (with agreement from the ISO/IEC 10646 project editor on block assignment). - c.
-Make available the TrueType font for each submitter with assigned provisional UCS code positions (fonts have to be available in accordance with the requirement stated in point 5 of A.1. - Submitter's Responsibilities in Annex A of WG2 Principles and Procedures). - (1) Each submitter is encouraged to prepare and submit its own font for best font quality. - (2) If a submitter has difficulty in creating the font, other member bodies or the IRG technical editor may help create the font.
+Make available the TrueType font for each submitter with assigned provisional UCS code positions (fonts have to be available in accordance with the requirement stated in point 5 of - A.1.
+Submitter's Responsibilities in Annex A of WG2 Principles and Procedures). - (1) Each submitter is encouraged to prepare and submit its own font for best font quality. - (2) If a submitter has difficulty in creating the font, other member bodies or the IRG technical editor may help create the font.
 In this case, the glyph style of the submitter must be respected. - (3) If the submitter cannot provide the TrueType font by this time, its collection will be withdrawn from M-set. - d.
 Prepare a list of source references. - e.
 Produce a packed Multi-column Ideograph Chart using the TrueType fonts.